(866) 615-9507

 You might need to apply for LTD again.
 If an LTD policy includes a recurrent disability provision, you may be able to avoid another waiting period.

-You have to take action within the recurrent disability period to take advantage of this provision.
-In Pennsylvania, you’ll usually have at most six months from when you returned to work to reapply for LTD. You can reapply for LTD after six months, but you’ll likely have to go through another elimination period before receiving benefits.
+You must take action within the recurrent disability period to take advantage of this provision.
+In Pennsylvania, you’ll usually have at most six months from returning to work to reapply for LTD. You can reapply for LTD after six months, but you’ll likely have to go through another elimination period before receiving benefits.

 A Recurrent Disability Example